Service Delivery Models

 The Resource Room Model

 The Resource Room model is designed for students who require daily support from a Teacher of Students with Visual Impairments (TVI).
 In this model, students attend a school that has been designated as a “magnet” school for students of their similarly aged with visual impairments who need daily contact with a teacher of students with visual impairments (TVI).
-A TVI is based at the magnet school in order to be accessible to the students and their teachers throughout the school day.
+A TVI is based at the magnet school to be accessible to the students and their teachers throughout the school day.

 Students are assigned to a general or special education classroom for most of the school day.
 Students attending these magnet resource classrooms have intensive instructional needs related to their visual impairments.
 The amount of time spent in the VI classroom will vary among students, based on their unique needs.
 They will typically spend part of each day receiving instruction in the areas of the core curriculum and support that facilitates their academic progress.
 Although the TVI is not an academic tutor, the TVI may spend time ensuring that the students understand concepts introduced in academic courses.
-Some students will receive instruction in ways to access academic subjects, such as reading or basic mathematics, in this room to build a strong foundation upon which future leaning can occur.
+Some students will receive instruction in ways to access academic subjects, such as reading or basic mathematics, in this room to build a strong foundation upon which future-leaning can occur.

 The TVI has more opportunities in this model to observe students in a variety of situations, including classrooms, bus lines, the cafeteria, and the playground providing them with more opportunities to assess the students skills and areas of needed instruction throughout the day.
 Since they are available to students and general education teachers throughout the school day, they can provide immediate assistance to teachers who are uncertain how to include students with visual impairments in the curriculum by helping these teachers adapt materials or modify instruction or by teaching classroom activities that cannot be easily adapted in other ways.